baileySoobinPark/vv/reference/VERIFYNAME INTEGRATION STEPS/verifyname-robotvasp-integration-test/verifyname-withdrawal-test.md

 * **Condition**
   * Based on the itemized verification results returned by Robot VASP, your VASP determines the final verification outcome.
-  * Call the [Result Reort API]()from the Enclave API to report the result to Robot VASP.
+  * Call the [Result Report API](ref:verifyname-owner-verification-result-report) from the Enclave API to report the result to Robot VASP.

     <Accordion title="Result Report API Call Examples" icon="fa-info-circle">
       **Method**: `POST`